Pranit-Ekatpure/design-patterns-in-go/README.md

 ### Builder design pattern:
 > Reusing an algorithm to create many implementations of an interface

 The builder pattern helps us construct complex objects without directly instantiating their struct, or writing the logic they require.
 An object that could have dozens of fields that are more complex structs themselves and there could be many onjects with these characteristics.
-We don't want to write the logic to create all these objects in the package that just needs to use the onjects.
+We don't want to write the logic to create all these objects in the package that just needs to use the objects.

 A builder design pattern tries to:
 * Abstract complex creations so that creation is separated from the object user